dingo-d/dingo-d/README.md

 You can also find me on [twitter](https://twitter.com/made_by_denis) where I'll either rant about the state of my country (wich is poor atm), or share something about programming that I find out (and I find interesting).

+I also have a [mastodon](https://phpc.social/@made_by_denis) account that I plan on using for more PHP/Programming related topics.

 ## Projects I like to help out

 - [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards)